ikmb/esga/docs/usage.md

 was trained to predict UTRs - else the pipeline will fatally fail (just remove --utr in that case and -resume).

 #### `--evm_weights` [ default = 'assets/evm/evm_weights.txt' ]
 A file specifying the weights given to individual inputs when running EvidenceModeler.
 By default a pre-configured file is used.
+However, you can pass your own version - ideally starting from our template to make sure that all types of evidence are considered.

 #### `--pri_prot_targeted <int>` [ 5 (default ]
 Priority of protein-based hints for Augustus gene predictions from the closest reference proteome.
 Higher priority hints are considered first and override lower-priority hints.